 Noise levels – Issues with noise in the office are very common in all businesses and industries.
 Incorporating different areas throughout the workplace, where volume levels differ, will enable people to choose their ideal environment and control their exposure to noise.
 More attention than ever should be paid to acoustics – we expect that noise tolerance has lowered even more since most people have adjusted to their home working environment.
 Workplace design should buffer acoustic distractions by including spaces with good soundproofing properties and strategically positioning quiet focus settings away from busy areas.
 This might include partitioning, ‘broken-plan’ layout and staggered entrances.
 Lipreading can be challenging when there is a busy background demanding attention.

 - Convenient so they can be used without undue effort and maximising independence

 People are at their best when they feel included and valued.
-The workplace upon entry needs to be welcoming to all groups.
+The workplace upon needs to be welcoming to all groups.
 Our designs take into account that people experience the world differently based on their overlapping identities including race, gender identity, disability, sexual orientation, neurological functioning and social background.
 Equality, diversity and inclusion is woven into and underlies every workplace design, ensuring that we make places which reflect the diversity of people who want to use them.